Find out how to surrender or dispose of unwanted firearms, other arms items or ammunition.

 How to dispose of unwanted firearms and other arms items

-• a licensed firearms dealer, or
+• arrange for secure transfer to a licensed firearms dealer, or

-• New Zealand Police.
+• arrange a secure uplift and delivery to the New Zealand Police.

 Transferring a firearm to a licensed firearms dealer